numaproj/numaflow/docs/user-guide/reference/multi-partition.md

 # Multi-partitioned Edges

-To achieve high throughput(>10k), users can create multi partitioned edges.
+To achieve higher throughput(> 10K but < 25K), users can create multi-partitioned edges.
-Multi partitioned edges are only supported for pipelines with jetstream as ISB.
+Multi-partitioned edges are only supported for pipelines with JetStream as ISB.
+Please ensure that the JetStream is provisioned with more nodes to support higher throughput.

-Since partitions are owned by the vertex that reads from it, to create multi partitioned edge we need to configure the vertex that reads from it to have multiple partitions.
+Since partitions are owned by the vertex that reads from it, to create a multi-partitioned edge we need to configure the vertex that reads from it to have multiple partitions.

-Below is the example snippet to configure a vertex to have multiple partitions.
+Below is the example snippet to configure a vertex (`cat` vertex) to have multiple partitions, this means vertex reading from `cat` can read at high TPS.

 ```yaml
     - name: cat